Midnight Bruschetta

 Directions:

-Use a paring knife to Core the Midnight Roma Tomatoes.
-Slice the tomatoes into quarters lengthwise, and use a spoon to remove (and discard) the seeds.
-Split each quarter in half, again lengthwise, and then across into a roughly 1/4-inch dice.
+Slice the tomatoes into quarters lengthwise, and use a small spoon to remove the seeds (reserve).
+Split each quarter into two to three strips about 1/4” wide, again lengthwise, and then across into a roughly 1/4-inch dice.

-Use a slotted spoon to lift the tomatoes into a salad spinner and spin lightly to remove more of their moisture.
-Add both the tomato water from the bowl and the salad spinner to a small sauce pot and reduce to a syrupy consistency.
-Allow to cool, then add the Balsamic Vinegar, strained tomatoes, Basil, and a good pinch of Black Pepper.
+Add the tomato water from the bowl to a small sauce pan (non-stick works well) and reduce to a syrupy consistency over low heat.
+Allow to cool slightly, then add the Balsamic Vinegar, diced tomatoes, Basil, and a good pinch of Black Pepper.
 Toss to combine.
-Taste and adjust Salt to taste.
+Taste and adjust Salt if necessary.

 Spoon a generous heap of tomato mixture over each crostini and serve immediately.
+Optional: Garnish with a small basil leaf.
 Variation: Crumble Toasted Parmesan Cheese over the assembled bruschetta before serving.
 See notes.

 Notes: